NEIAAC/e-neiler/README.md

 # Quick and reliable ✉️➡️

-E-neiler makes it easy to quickly send high amounts of emails through SMTP, file attachments included.
-It works on your custom server, gmail, outlook and any other service that supports SMTP.
-Both plain text and HTML emails are supported.
+E-neiler makes it easy to quickly send high amounts of emails with tabled data through SMTP, file attachments included.
+It works on your custom server, gmail, outlook and any other service that allows SMTP.
+We support a variety of file types for both the body templates and the data tables.

 ## Requirements 📋

-- Python 3.8.0+
+- Python 3.10.0+

 ## Usage 🚀